Shiesty Season

-Shiesty Season is the debut mixtape by American rapper Pooh Shiesty.
-It was released on February 5, 2021, through Atlantic Records and 1017 Records.
+Shiesty Season is the debut commercial mixtape by American rapper Pooh Shiesty.
+It was released through Atlantic Records and 1017 Records on February 5, 2021.
 The mixtape features guest appearances from Lil Durk, Gucci Mane, Big30, 21 Savage, Veeze, Foogiano, Lil Hank, Choppa Wop, and Tay Keith.
-The "Spring Deluxe" edition of the mixtape was released on May 21, 2021.
-It features additional guest appearances from G Herbo, No More Heroes, and Lil Baby.
-A "Certified" edition of the mixtape was released on April 29, 2022.
-It features guest appearances from Gunna, Lil Durk, Moneybagg Yo, EST Gee, Big Scarr, 42 Dugg, Baby K, Lil Uzi Vert, Gucci Mane, Big30, Fat Wizza, and Jack Harlow.
+The "Spring Deluxe" edition was released on May 21 and features additional guest appearances from G Herbo, No More Heroes, and Lil Baby.
+The "Certified" edition of the mixtape was released on April 29, 2022, and features additional guest appearances from Gunna, Moneybagg Yo, EST Gee, Big Scarr, 42 Dugg, Baby K, Lil Uzi Vert, Fat Wizza, and Jack Harlow.
+A Southern hip-hop and trap mixtape, it debuted at number three on the Billboard 200.